 Top campaign goals achieved:

-As parents to a baby with eczema, Tubby Todd founders Brian and Andrea Faulkner Williams were passionate about creating soap products for babies with sensitive skin.
+As parents of a baby with eczema, Tubby Todd founders Brian and Andrea Faulkner Williams were passionate about creating soap products for babies with sensitive skin.
 They reached out on social media to mommy bloggers and other influencers they knew had target audiences that might benefit from the solution their product offered.
 They have since connected with countless parents across the country and fostered a supportive community built around their brand.

 Top campaign goals achieved: